 The Unexpected Reason You Should Pack A Tennis Ball For Your Next Flight

 You're prepared for your flight.
-In fact, you're proud of yourself, as you managed to fit all of your clothes and essentials into your carry-on bag.
+In fact, you've managed to fit all of your clothes and essentials into your carry-on bag.
 Sure, you had to sit on your suitcase to get it to close, but your mission was ultimately accomplished.
 You avoided excess baggage fees and are now looking to make your flight as comfortable as possible.
 It'll take a couple of hours to reach your destination, so your next task is figuring out how to make it even more relaxing.
-You have your headphones, neck pillow, and oddly enough, at least one tennis ball.
+You have your headphones, neck pillow, and after reading this tip, at least one tennis ball.

 Tennis balls for tension relief

-Since it improves circulation and relieves tension, the tennis ball technique is great for those who already experience lower back pain and stiffness.
-If you feel a little nervous about trying it, that's okay, but just think — most people are dozing off, absorbed in a show or book, or simply aren't paying attention to you.
+While beneficial to all flyers, the tennis ball technique is particularly helpful to passengers prone to lower back pain, muscle stiffness, and blood clots.
+If you feel a little nervous about trying it, remember that most people are dozing off, absorbed in a show or book, or simply aren't paying attention to you.
 If they are, you can share the hack with them.
 Who knows?
 Maybe they'll try it next time they travel.